-The technical report titled "Preliminary Economic Analysis - El Cubo/El Pinguico Silver Gold Complex Project, State of Guanajuato, Mexico" with an effective date of 31 January 2021 for VanGold Mining Corp. (the "Technical Report") with an amended date of 1 April 2021 was prepared on behalf of VanGold Mining Corp.
+The technical report titled "Preliminary Economic Analysis - El Cubo/El Pinguico Silver Gold Complex Project, State of Guanajuato, Mexico" with an effective date of 31 January 2021 for VanGold Mining Corp. (the "Technical Report") with an amended and restated date of 6 May 2021 was prepared on behalf of VanGold Mining Corp.
 The report is compliant with National Instrument NI 43-101 - Standards of Disclosure for Mineral Projects and Form 43-101F1 - Technical Report.
-The issue date of this report is 12 February 2021, signed on 16 February 2021, and amended on 1 April 2021.
+The issue date of this report is 12 February 2021, signed on 16 February 2021, amended on 1 April 2021, and amended and restated on 6 May 2021.